GECKODocs/docs2/docs/document_repository.md

 ---
-id: folder
+id: document_repository
 title: Document Repository Overview
-sidebar_label: Document Repository
+sidebar_label: Overview
 ---

 import ReactPlayer from 'react-player/lazy';

 ## Folder Structure

-The Document Repository allows you to **access and download digitally stored documents** that relate to specific tasks within your processes Workflows.
+The Document Repository allows you to access and download digitally stored documents.

 Documents are stored within a folder structure.
 You can **quickly drill down to find the documents** you require.

 **How do I access the Document Repository?**

-You can access the Document Repository by **clicking on the ‘Folders’ tab** on the main navigation.
+On the **Document Repository** tab on the main navigation.
 To find specific files or documents you first **select a Project** and then **select the specific task** that the documents relate to.

 All documentation uploaded to that task will be displayed.